 Fredrik Swartling's research on childhood brain tumours

-In search for the cellular origin of MYCN-driven medulloblastoma
+In search for the cellular origin of childhood brain tumors

 A new model for childhood brain tumour recurrence

-Tumour recurrence is the main cause of death in children with medulloblastoma.
+Despite precise surgery, intensive irradiation treatment and various combinations of chemotherapy, medulloblastoma can relapse which is associated with very poor prognosis in children.
 In this project we are studying how MYCN interacts with SOX9, a transcription factor involved in glial fate determination in the brain.
-Few scattered SOX9-positive cells are found in GTML tumours that are similar to Group 3 or Group 4 human MB.
+Few scattered SOX9-positive cells are found in GTML tumours that are similar to Group 3 human MB.

-By using a combination of Tet-ON and Tet-OFF inducible systems we managed to target this rare population of SOX9-positive GTML tumour cells in vivo to show how they were capable of initiating tumour recurrence.
-The relapsed tumours develop at a distant site in the brain, in line with recent patient data.
-Further, isolated metastases in Group 3/4 patients had consistently higher SOX9 levels as compared to corresponding primary tumours.
+By using a combination of Tet-ON and Tet-OFF inducible systems we managed to target this rare population of SOX9-positive GTML tumour cells in vivo to show how they were capable of initiating tumour recurrence (Borgenvik et al. Cancer Res.
+2022).

 We also showed how FBW7 is regulating SOX9 stability and increases tumour cell migration and metastasis (Suryo Rahmanto et al. EMBOJ, 2016).
-By suppressing the mTOR/PI3K/AKT pathway we can obstruct this stabilization.
-Further characterization of SOX9-positive tumour cells will help us understand the mechanisms behind metastatic medulloblastoma recurrence.
+By suppressing the mTOR/PI3K/AKT pathway we can obstruct this stabilisation (see Figure 2).
+Further characterisation of SOX9-positive tumour cells using expression profiling (including scRNA-Seq) and ATAC-Seq will help us understand the mechanisms behind metastatic medulloblastoma recurrence.

-Sara Bolin, Anna Borgenvik, Holger Weishaupt, Anders Sundström, Fredrik Swartling
+Holger Weishaupt, Oliver Mainwaring, Anders Sundström, Fredrik Swartling